 Here's How I Box with Time:

-STEP 1: Write your list of tasks on the right
+STEP 1: Brainstorm your list of tasks on the right

-- It helps to use a separate running list of tasks, or your list from yesterday.
+- It helps to pull from a separate running list of tasks, or your list from yesterday.

 - Break large, complicated tasks into smaller sub-tasks.

 STEP 2: Estimate how long each task will take